 A Vague Amount of Light at the End of a Very Long Tunnel:

 As we noted in the previous posts in this series, the hype around the transition to ATSC 3.0 (aka Next Gen TV) is still going strong.
-However, there are some early indicators that the voluntary adoption of ATSC 3.0 is getting a smidge closer to reality.
+However, there are some early indicators that the voluntary adoption is getting a smidge closer to reality.

-(...
-Unless you live in Canada where the CRTC has not announced any plans or details regarding ATSC 3.0.)
+(… Unless you live in Canada where the CRTC has not announced any plans or details regarding this technology)